Install RPM packages on Ubuntu

 sudo alien -i package_name.rpm

-The command above will automatically generate and installed the package and remove the package file after it has been installed.
+The command above will automatically generate and install the package and remove the package file after it has been installed.

-In this tutorial, you learned how to install RPM packages on Ubuntu.
+In this tutorial, we have shown you how to install RPM packages on Ubuntu.